 - Inability to sleep, often for several days

 Studies on the prolonged use of meth reveal that it causes significant changes to areas of the brain that regulate emotion and memory.
-Its long-term use is associated with impaired verbal learning, memory loss, reduced coordination, motor speed, and problem-solving ability.
+Long-term effects of meth are associated with impaired verbal learning, memory loss, reduced coordination, motor speed, and problem-solving ability.
 Other significant long-term effects of meth abuse can include the following:

-- Increased tolerance, making the user need larger and more frequent doses to achieve the desired effects
+- Increased tolerance, making the user need more significant and more frequent doses to achieve the desired effects

 - Increased risk of accidental overdose or death

-- The inability of the brain to feel pleasure is called anhedonia
+- Inability of the brain to feel pleasure, also known as anhedonia

 - Dangerously high blood pressure, increasing the risk of stroke or heart attack